nkasozi/circle-to-search-pc/README.md

-# Circle to Search PC
+# Circle to Search MacOs/Windows/Linux

-A desktop application that brings Google Lens-style "Circle to Search" functionality to your PC.
+A desktop application that brings Google Lens-style "Circle to Search" functionality to your Mac or PC.
 Select any region of your screen, extract text using OCR, or perform reverse image searches directly from your desktop.
+Works on Macos, windows, linux

 ## The Problem